CP-H/CPHControl/README.md

 # CPHControl
-Windows Forms Control using OpenGL for Data plotting
+CPHControl is a Windows Forms Control using OpenGL for Data plotting.
+It can be used to plot data fast and with high resolution in a line graph.
+Try the TestApplication to see some sinus lines being plotted.